Name: Jake LaMotta

 Managers: Mike Capriano, Joey LaMotta

-- Was scheduled to make his first title defense against Rocky Graziano on June 28, 1950, but the fight was canceled after Graziano fractured his left hand.
+- Scheduled to make his first title defense against Rocky Graziano in New York City on June 28, 1950, but the fight was canceled after Graziano fractured his left hand.

-- Made his first title defense against Tiberio Mitri on July 12, 1950 and won by a fifteen-round unanimous decision.
+- Made his first title defense against Tiberio Mitri in New York City on July 12, 1950, and won by a fifteen-round unanimous decision.

-- Defended the title against Laurent Dauthuille on September 13, 1950.
+- Defended the title against Laurent Dauthuille in Detroit on September 13, 1950.
 Behind on points, LaMotta knocked out Dauthuille with just thirteen seconds left in the fifteenth and final round.

 - Played a bartender in the 1961 Paul Newman movie The Hustler and appeared on several episodes of the TV series Car 54, Where Are You? in 1962 and 1963.